Reflexivity revisited: Being free

-\section{being free}
+\section{Being free}

-This section is divided into 5 subsections: \S4.1 deals with freeness of reflexive modules. \S4.2 is about of freeness of totally reflexive modules. \S4.3 investigates freeness of weakly Gorenstein modules. \S 4.4 deals with freeness of $M^\ast$ against the freeness of $M$.
-Also, \S 4.5 is devoted to the freeness of specialized (resp. generalized) reflexive modules.
+This section is divided into 5 subsections: The first deals with freeness of reflexive modules.
+The second subsection is about of freeness of totally reflexive modules.
+The third subsection investigates freeness of weakly Gorenstein modules.
+4.4 deals with freeness of $M^\ast$ against the freeness of $M$.
+The final subsection is devoted to the freeness of specialized (resp. generalized) reflexive modules.